Adoption Cases

 Guardian ad Litem are appointed by the court to represent the interests of a ward of the court.
 Additional information about GAL for Cook County Adoption cases is linked below:

 Illinois Legal Aid Online is a free, user-friendly website with information on Illinois law.
-Answers to common adoption questions and step-by-step guidelines on how to handle different types of adoptions are presented, as well as actual court forms that can be downloaded and used in court.
-Court forms for certain types of adoptions can be downloaded from their website.
+Answers to common adoption questions and step-by-step guidelines on how to handle different types of adoptions are presented, as well as actual court forms that can be downloaded and used in court for certain types of adoptions.

 Adoption Records